-New:- Regular items at Briefing Meetings help to ensure the safe recruitment of all staff and how you we maintain ongoing vigilance (see KCSiE 2023 paragraph 343) to ensure a culture which considers matter inside and outside the workplace including online.
+Regular items at Briefing Meetings help to ensure the safe recruitment of all staff and how you we maintain ongoing vigilance to ensure a culture which considers matter inside and outside the workplace including online.

-We recognise that KCSiE 203 has broadened the requirements placed on schools to keep children safe and ensure children are able to thrive and take the maximum benefit from their education or learning experiences.
+We recognise that KCSiE 2024 has broadened the requirements placed on schools to keep children safe and ensure children are able to thrive and take the maximum benefit from their education or learning experiences.